-Over the past few weeks many of you have commented that personality is what matters.
-Looks of course are merely just a shell protecting the person inside, call it fancy packaging if you will.
-I popped into my local Saisnbury’s supermarket recently and saw a large bag of Doritos for £1.49 and a similarly sized bag of ‘Sainsbury’s basic Tortilla Chips’ for 29p.
-Very different on the outside, completely the same on the inside.
-A friend of mine recently commented that she’d had to ‘work’ to fall in love with her boyfriend because the instant physical attraction just wasn’t there and so I asked myself the question ‘does your partner always have to be a Dorito’?
+Over the past few weeks many of you have commented on how personality is what really matters.
+After all, looks of course are merely just an outer shell protecting the person inside – call it fancy packaging if you will.
+Recently I popped into my local Sainsbury’s supermarket and noticed both a large bag of Doritos for £1.49 and a similarly sized bag of ‘Sainsbury’s basic Tortilla Chips’ for 29p.
+Extraordinarily different on the outside but in truth, completely the same on the inside.
+This got me thinking about a friend of mine who in recent times has been telling me all about how she’d had to ‘work’ to fall in love with her boyfriend as that instant physical attraction just wasn’t there.
+So I asked myself the all important question – ‘does your partner always have to be a Dorito’?

 In researching this topic I found myself watching a classic episode of Sky Living’s ‘Dating in the Dark’.
-For anyone not familiar with the show three men and three women enjoy a series of dates in a pitch black room, forging bonds and enjoying undoubted chemistry before choosing who to see in a light reveal.
-There really isn’t a better way of analysing the subject than watching this show, the outcomes are truly fascinating at times.
-I watched as Katie an aspiring model and beauty therapist enjoyed a succession of dates with David, a policeman who described himself as looking like ‘Shrek’s stunt double’.
+For anyone not familiar with the show three men and three women enjoy a series of dates in a pitch black room, forging bonds and enjoying undoubted chemistry before choosing who to see in an end of show light reveal.
+There really isn’t a better way of analysing the subject than watching this show, the outcomes can be truly fascinating at times.
+I watched as Katie an aspiring Model and Beauty Therapist enjoyed a succession of dates with David, a Policeman who described himself as looking like ‘Shrek’s stunt double’.
 Although on paper you wouldn’t have placed the two together, David quickly won Katie over with his ‘cheeky chappy’ personality, wit and unquestionable charm.
-When the two were together it was like watching the unfolding of one of life’s great love stories, they were quite literally inseparable.
-However when the lights came on, it was a different story altogether.
-David looked like he’d just found a winning lottery ticket, Katie on the other hand pulled a face as though about to vomit.
-I’m very easy going by nature but I was honestly rather appalled by Katie’s reaction, so rude, so hurtful, so unneccesary.
-I couldn’t quite believe that this girl, beautiful to look at yes, but quite frankly lacking intelligence, charm, charisma and apparently any form of manners had the audacity to dismiss this guy so bluntly based on looks alone.
-Perhaps that chemistry was merely a mirage until she could give his looks her seal of approval?
+When the two were together it was like watching the unfolding of one of life’s great love stories, they were quite literally inseparable and you could see their excitement at meeting each other away from the dark.
+However when the lights came on, it was an entirely different story altogether.
+David looked like he’d just found a winning lottery ticket, Katie on the other hand looked like she was about to vomit.
+I’m very easy-going by nature but I was honestly rather appalled by Katie’s reaction, so rude, so hurtful, so incredibly unnecessary.
+I couldn’t quite believe that this girl, beautiful to look at yes, but quite frankly lacking in grace, charisma and apparently any form of manners had the audacity to dismiss this guy so bluntly based on looks alone.
+Are we really that blinded by looks?